xmlxmag/rpc-bridge/README.md

 ## About

-This project is built on top of an open-source foundation This project is a derivative work based on an open-source RPC framework.
+This project is a derivative work built on top of an open-source RPC framework.

-The upstream project is distributed under a permissive open-source license (e.g. BSD-style or Apache 2.0).
+The upstream project is distributed under a permissive open-source license, such as a BSD-style license or the Apache License, Version 2.0.

-Please refer to the original upstream repository for the authoritative license.
+Please refer to the original upstream repository for the authoritative license terms and notices.

-It is independently developed and maintained, and is not affiliated with any upstream project or original authors.
+This project is independently developed and maintained, and is not affiliated with any upstream project or original authors.

 ## Features